-The Reves Center for International Studies host a number of annual endowed lectures which bring world-class scholars, analysts, artists, public figures and other distinguished guests to campus.
+The Reves Center for International Studies hosts a number of annual endowed lectures which bring world-class scholars, analysts, artists, public figures and other distinguished guests to campus.

 The Kraemer Middle East Distinguished Scholar-In-Residence program, with support from the Program in Comparative Legal Studies and Post-Conflict Peacebuilding at the William & Mary School of Law, brings a renowned scholar of Islamic law and governance to Williamsburg for a short residency.